 With regard to the 4IR specifically, as mentioned earlier in the report, South Africa will soon join the World Economic Forum's Centre for the 4IR Network (C4IR Network) alongside China, India and Japan by launching an Affiliate Centre.
-The Forum established the C4IR in San Francisco, USA in March 2017 as a hub for global, multistakeholder cooperation to develop policy frameworks and advance collaborations that accelerate the benefits of science and technology.
-The key portfolios include AI and Machine Learning, Internet of Things, Robotics, Smart Cities and Digital Trade.
-The South African Government, through the DST, intends to establish an Affiliate Centre as a publicprivate partnership based at the Council for Scientific and Industrial Research (CSIR)132.
+The Forum established the C4IR in San Francisco in March 2017 as a hub for global, multi-stakeholder co-operation to develop policy frameworks and advance collaborations that accelerate the benefits of science and technology.
+The key portfolios include AI and machine learning, the Internet of Things, robotics, smart cities and digital trade.
+The South African Government, through the DST, intends to establish an Affiliate Centre as a public-private partnership based at the CSIR.
+156

 These initiatives by the state compensate enormously for low R&D investments by the private sector.
-On average, and compared to the value of their sales, South African manufacturing firms spend seven times less than American companies on R&D. Kenya, which has an economy far less developed than South Africa, spends 30% more per head on R&D than South Africa does133.
+On average, and compared to the value of their sales, South African manufacturing firms spend seven times less than American companies on R&D. Kenya, which has a far less developed economy than South Africa, spends 30% more per head on R&D than South Africa does.